Learn Git - Guidebook For Developers: Overview of Decoding Git

 The 'Original data' box represents the code files in a software project.
 These files are compressed to a size that makes them more efficient to work with and stored in a local repository.
 When the data is retrieved for use, it is decompressed to yield the original contents.

 Let us now move on to hash functions.
 A hash function is a one-way function – a function that case be easily run in one direction to convert an input to an output, but cannot easily be reversed to convert the output value back into the input.
 In addition, each input to the hash function produces a unique output.
 Consider a file with the text ‘hello world’ inside of it.
 We can take that text and pump it through the SHA-1 hash function to yield a unique output code.
 If we update the text to read ‘hello cruel world’ and re-hash it, we will get a new unique hash output value since the content has changed.
-As we will see, all objects in Baby Git are indexed and referenced through their respective SHA-1 hash values.
+As we will see, all Git's original objects are indexed and referenced through their respective SHA-1 hash values.
 Figure 1.5 illustrates how hash functions work.

 Figure 1.5: Hash Function

 As an aside, hash functions are a core part of the HTTPS protocol that secures Internet traffic as well as cryptocurrency technologies like Bitcoin.
 In both of these use cases, there is an important need to compute a unique hash value of a secret 'private' key, in which the hash value (output) becomes the 'public key' - think Bitcoin public address or HTTPS certificate - which can be shared publicly.

 In the case of SHA-1, a hash value has a length of 160 bits, or 20 bytes.
 In hexadecimal representation, this value is rendered as a sequence of 40 digits, with each 2-digit hexadecimal number having possible values from 00 to FF, or 0 to 255 in decimal representation.
 Here is an example of a SHA-1 hash value in hexadecimal representation: